PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Introduction

 \section{Introduction}

+\IEEEPARstart{U}{nderstanding} and predicting human motion dynamics is an important topic in computer vision.
 Human motion prediction aims to predict the future human motion dynamics given the past motion data.
 It has various applications including human-robot interaction~\cite{ayusawa2017motion}, augmented reality~\cite{villegas2018neural}, animation~\cite{holden2016deep}, etc. The temporal changes of human poses show motion dynamics of the whole body.
 One common task of this problem is to forecast the most likely future 3D poses of a person by learning models from sequences of 3D poses.
-The task is challenging due to the non-rigid movement of articulated human body and the multimodal motion data, e.g., the sequence of an activity that may consist of several submotions.
+The task is challenging due to the non-rigid movement of articulated human body and the multimodal motion data, e.g., the sequence of an activity that consists of several submotions.
 The human pose is not so deterministic in the distant future, thus making it even more difficult for long-term ( i.e. more than 400 milliseconds) prediction.

 Traditional approaches for learning dynamics of human motion mainly use probabilistic models including hidden Markov model~\cite{brand2000style}, linear dynamic system~\cite{pavlovic2001learning} and restricted Boltzmann machine~\cite{taylor2007modeling}.
 Prior knowledge about human motion is typically imposed and statistical models are used to constrain pose dynamics.
 Imposing physics based constraints is difficult and complex.
 Also, these approaches either generate unrealistic human motion or result in intractable estimation and inference problems.